jacklandrin/OnlySwitch/README.md

 * support other languges
 * fix bug: radio player crash

-If you have other good idea💡, send E-mail for me.
+If you have other good idea💡, send E-mail to me.

 ## About hiding new Macbook Notch